Mars Orbiter Mission: Radio occultation experiment on solar corona

 Radio occulation experiments were performed using S-band downlink signals from the spacecraft during the May–June 2015 (post-maxima of solar cycle 24) period when the Sun was between Earth and Mars along a line in the same elliptical plane.
 The downlink signals from the spacecraft of frequency 2.29 GHz passed through the solar coronal region at solar offset distances between 4–20 solar radius.

 The experiment was conducted in a closed-loop one-way format at a sampling frequency of one hertz and the occultation geometry was such that the proximate ray path from the spacecraft to Earth covered a range of 5−39 degree heliolaltitudes.
 From observations with radio signals from the spacecraft, it is found that the turbulence power spectrum at larger heliocentric distances greater than 10 (18.17 on 28 May), the curve steepens with a spectral index of around 0.6−0.8.
 For smaller heliocentric distances of less than 10 (5.33 on 10 June), it displays flattening in lower-frequency regions with a spectral index of around 0.2−0.4, which corresponds to a solar wind acceleration region.
 A complimentary observation is that the higher-heliolatitude spectra appear to be flatter than lower-heliolatitude spectra.

+The Chandrayaan-2 orbiter and the Mars Orbiter Mission orbiter would also conduct a joint series of Radio occultation measurements of each other's signals.
+This was used by mission scientists to analayse the lunar and solar wind plasma environments.